 Day 1 | Delhi to Jammu or Delhi to Srinagar

-I will assume you took the flight to Srinagar from Delhi otherwise there are plenty of buses and shared taxis that ply between Jammu and Srinagar.
-You can easily travel using public transport.
+I will assume you took the flight to Srinagar from Delhi; otherwise, there are plenty of buses and shared taxis that ply between Jammu and Srinagar.
+You can easily travel by using public transport.

 Day 2 | Srinagar to Kargil

 You will find shared local cabs as well as JKSRTC buses running between Srinagar and Kargil.
 The buses running between Srinagar to Leh also stops overnight at Kargil.

 You must avoid traveling by shared jeeps or buses that do the Srinagar to Leh trip in a single day.
 It may cause AMS issues upon reaching Leh.
 As you are on a solo trip to Ladakh, it is crucial to stay healthy.

 Continue on towards Leh from Kargil in the shared local jeeps or in the JKSRTC bus from the previous day going to Leh from Srinagar.

 Find a place to stay in Leh nearby main market.
 Staying near to the main market or Changspa road will help you walk around Leh for food and to search commute options for the next few days.
 Remember there is no public transport within Leh town.